lbmoody/blurgers/README.md

 # blurgers
 A simple crud mvc application built using mysql, node, express, and a handmade orm.
-To see the deployed application click here
+To see the deployed application click [here](https://warm-headland-73050.herokuapp.com/).

 ## installation
 This application utilizes 4 npm packages.
 Please run an `npm i` or `npm install` prior to running the application locally.
 Also in the db/ folder there is a schema and seed.sql files that need to be run in your local sql server to have the database interaction.
 Then type `node server.js` into your command prompt to start the application locally.